 Anytime you pick up a rental car, it's a smart idea to take a few precautions so that you can protect yourself from false claims when you return the car.

-- If you smell tobacco or see evidence of smoking, refuse the vehicle and ask for a replacement.
+- If you smell tobacco or see evidence of smoking or vaping, refuse the vehicle and ask for a replacement.

 - When you pick up your car, take a few minutes to look over the car before driving away.
 Take pictures of every dent, ding, and scratch on the vehicle's exterior and interior.
 Take photos of the wheels and the windshield.
 Don't believe the rental agent when he tells you that small dents or scratches "an inch or smaller" don't count.
 You could be held accountable for those dents later on.
 Unless the car is brand new, there will likely be some damage you'll want to capture.
 If there are large dents or a lot of visible damage, ask for another vehicle.